sanjinso/dft200-control/README.md

 For keyboard controls I used ```wev``` to find out the keycodes for F14 to F16 and created keybindings in my Hyprland config:

 ```
-#Sportstech DFT200 Treadmill Control

 $treadmill = path/to/your/script/dft200control
 #F16=Start/Pause, F15=Speed+, F14=Speed-
-#Use wev to checkout keycodes
+#Use wev to identify keycodes
 bind = , code:194, exec, $treadmill --toggle
 bind = , code:193, exec, $treadmill --inc
 bind = , code:192, exec, $treadmill --dec